Our Yoga Classes

 - encourage students to learn a safe foundation for the practice, before moving on to more challenging forms

-- offer a well-rounded programme ranging from classes for Beginners (Beginners Flow) to gentle Restore classes (Relax & Restore) to energising Flow classes (Ashtanga, Intuitive flow)
+- offer a well-rounded programme ranging from classes for Beginners (Beginners Flow) to gentle classes (Yin) to energising Flow classes (Ashtanga, Creative Flow) and Aerial.

 - provide a progressive structure through Level 1, Level 2 as well as self-practice style classes

 - empower you to take control of your own practice and develop an individual practice of your own which you can do anytime and anywhere